trendrr/whirlwind/README.markdown

 ## Now whirlwind is installed

-**Note**: Before you create a whirlwind app, you should make sure you are in the directory where you want your whirlwind app to be created.
-Therefore, make sure to `cd` out of the whirlwind repository (in which you installed whirlwind) on your local machine.
+**Note**: Before you create a whirlwind app, you should make sure you are in the directory where you want your whirlwind app to exist.
+Therefore, make sure to `cd` out of the whirlwind repository (in which you installed whirlwind) on your machine.
 You should preferably create a new whirwind app in your home directory.

 ### create a whirlwind app
 <pre>